MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 # App-only authentication for unattended scripts in the EXO V2 module

+> [!IMPORTANT]
+> This article also applies to the Exchange Online PowerShell V3 module (EXO V3 module).

 > [!NOTE]
 >
 > - The features and procedures described in this article require the following versions of the EXO V2 module: